RealKaiser/tsuserverCC/README.md

   - Ability to connect areas via 'exits,'
   - and playercount hiding.
 * Additional moderation features,
+* Additional features to support roleplay,
 * Add music on the fly, and have it appear on the server's music list, (per area/hub basis)
-* A category-based music shuffle system,
+* A category-based music shuffle system.

 ## How to use